systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

 ```
 > This is a regular old quote block.

+Beyond these quote blocks, "alert blocks" can
+further highlight sections of text with backgrounds, borders,
+    and other accentuating styles or icons to draw attention to information.
-Alert blocks, on the other hand, often include a label to indicate a semantic
+Alert blocks often include a label to indicate a semantic
     meaning, such as the *NOTE*, *TIP*, *IMPORTANT*, *WARNING*, or *CAUTION*
     alert types [used by GitHub].

+> [!TIP]
+This is an example of an alert block.

 Common Markdown renders
 — like [Markdown it!], which I'm using to [render Markdown files] on my